gvwilson/thirdbit/fiction/in-heck/index.md

 doffing his hat.

 The crowd let out its collective breath.
-"I *told* you," someone said,
-just loud enough to be heard.

-Maddy swallowed hard,
+"I *knew* it," Gumption said under his breath, ignoring another withering look from Maddy.

 Special Blazes was *famous*.
 Every story in the newspaper about his exploits said so:
 "The famous Special Blazes has triumphed again!"
-The Case of the Snorkeling Smugglers, the Shootout at Half-Heart Pass, his year-long pursuit of the villainous Mattock sisters—she and Gumption had devoured them all.
+The Case of the Snorkeling Smugglers, the Shootout at Half-Heart Pass, his year-long pursuit of the villainous Mattock sisters—Gumption had devoured them all despite Maddy's disdain for "sensationalism".

 "Well,
 Special,